SaaS Content Writing: How to Boost Conversions & Engagement

 4. Pain Point Posts

 Pain point posts are a great way to showcase how your software addresses the pain points of your target audience.
-They are squarely in the middle of the SaaS marketing funnel.
-These posts follow the Problem-Agitate-Solve copywriting arc.
+They are squarely in the middle of the SaaS marketing funnel and follow the Problem-Agitate-Solve copywriting arc.

 You first lay out the problem.